 The Figure shows the hierarchy of the industry standards related to the construction sector.
 There are the professional codes, guidance, and best practices at the bottom, followed by the Corporate technical specifications.
 Next are the private and Consortia Standards and then the sponsored standards, e.g. the standards issued by BSI, called Publicly Available specifications, followed by the national standards, e.g., BS British standards.
 Next are the regional standards, e.g., EN European standards.
 At the top, there are the International ISO Standards, published by the International Organization for Standardization.

 What is an ISO Standard?

-An ISO standard is a document that provides requirements, specifications, guidelines or characteristics that are used to ensure consistently of materials, products, processes and services.
-Standards help the construction industry to make more effective and efficient projects by establishing processes for design, construction and manufacturing.
+An ISO standard is a document that provides requirements, specifications, guidelines, or characteristics that are used to ensure consistency of materials, products, processes, and services.
+Standards help the construction industry to make more effective and efficient projects by establishing processes for design, construction, and manufacturing.

 Did you know that ISO is derived from the Greek word isos that means equal?

 In May 2011, the UK Cabinet announced a long-term strategy to improve efficiency, cost-effectiveness, and project sustainability in the UK construction projects.
 A key part of the strategy was the requirement to use 3D BIM collaborative processes in all publicly funded projects (both buildings and infrastructure) by April 2016.
 The mandatory BIM requirement was gradually implemented to develop new standards, specifications, and other tools that support the directive.
 The first goal was to implement BIM level 2 for public works.
 The diagram above is known as the BIM Maturity diagram, and although a UK standard, it is used by many countries to determine BIM levels.